Squidex/squidex-docs2/01-getting-started/contributing-and-developing/developing.md

 * [NodeJS](https://nodejs.org/en/) \(&gt;= 10.0\)

 Usually newer versions are better but we made the experience that newer versions of NodeJS are more memory hungry in some situations.
+You can also use node through nvm - this will allow to work with multiple versions at the same time.

 ### IDE and editors